 This article is part two of a three-article series where we offer detailed information on how to prepare for and run the MDS.
 The first article is focused on preparing your kit, which refers to all of the gear you carry and wear during the race.
-This second article discusses your MDS food.
-Part three, which we’ll publish shortly, offers recommendations on training and the other logistics that go into preparing for the MDS.
+Part three offers recommendations on training and the other logistics that go into preparing for the MDS.

 While we write specifically about the MDS experience, a lot of what you’ll find in this article series can be applied in theory to other expedition-length, self-sufficiency stage races, too.

 In this article, we begin by talking about the basic principles of preparing your MDS food list, and then dive into detailed recommendations as well as my own 2019 MDS food list.

 When we talk about MDS food, we mean all the food you’ll eat during the self-sufficiency part of the race.
 This includes what you eat at camp before and after each racing stage, as well as what you eat while running.
 Here are the six basic principles I think best guide choosing MDS food:

 - Follow the race rules.

 - A combination of calorically dense, dehydrated, and carbohydrate-rich foods is queen/king.